 Many of our databases and e-book platforms conform to accessibility standards.
-For read aloud functionality, most e-books can be read aloud with a screen reader or by utilizing tools within the database itself.
-Specific accessibility tools and tips are listed below.
+For read aloud functionality, e-books can be read aloud with a screen reader on ProQuest, with a built-in player on EBSCO, and with the Immersive Reader on Microsoft Edge for PDFs.
+Specific accessibility tools and tips for our major platforms are listed below.
+If you need help navigating accessibility in library resources or you are unable to read an e-book aloud with your preferred accessibility tool, please reach out to us via email at libraryhelp@evergreen.edu.

 Some of the library's databases allow you to read articles aloud within the platform itself.
-To locate this tool, you must first click on the HTML article in your results list.
+To locate this tool, you must first click on the article in your results list.
 Then, find the audio player or Listen link on the toolbar.
 Examples of read aloud buttons from EBSCO and NewsBank are below.
+Note: this may only be available for text-based, HTML content (text that is directly in a website browser instead of in a PDF document).

-There are also some free text-to-speech readers available online, like:
+There are free text-to-speech readers available online.
+We recommend:

-Immersive Reader for Microsoft programs and Edge browser: https://docs.microsoft.com/en-us/learn/educator-center/product-guides/immersive-reader/
+Immersive Reader for Microsoft Office programs and Edge browser: https://docs.microsoft.com/en-us/learn/educator-center/product-guides/immersive-reader/

 TTS Reader: ttsreader.com